haskell-perf/graphs/results/TIME.md

  * Containers was the fastest 6 times
 There was 2 ex-aequo

+ABSTRACT:

+ * Containers was 42.15 times faster than Alga
+ * Hash-Graph was 14.75 times faster than Alga
+ * Fgl was 12.99 times faster than Alga

 ## hasEdge

 Descritpion: Test if the given edge is in the graph (with arguments both in the graph and not in the graph (where applicable))